Journal History

 Since its first publication, DRSJ has experienced rapid growth in both publication quality and readership reach.
 The first edition, published in 2023, marked the beginning of the journal’s journey.
 From 2023 to 2024, the journal successfully indexed in several academic databases both nationally and internationally, including the Directory of Open Access Journals (DOAJ), Copernicus, Dimensions, Bielefeld Academic Search Engine (BASE), Google Scholar, Crossref, Garba Rujukan Digital (GARUDA), and Indonesia One Search.
 This recognition has strengthened DRSJ's visibility and impact in the global academic community, while enhancing the quality of the published content.
 The journal is currently preparing for submission to Scopus to further expand its international influence.

 In its early years, DRSJ was led by Dondick Wicaksono Wiroto as Editor-in-Chief.
 His leadership lasted for one year, from 2023 to 2024.
 In 2024, leadership transitioned to Sahrain Bumulo, who currently serves as Editor-in-Chief.
 Under his leadership, DRSJ has undergone significant changes, particularly in editorial governance and the improvement of the quality of published articles.
-A key achievement has been the development of international collaboration networks involving reviewers and editorial board members from countries such as New Zealand, Malaysia, Australia, India, the Philippines, Nigeria, as well as academics from prominent universities in Indonesia.
+A key achievement has been the development of international collaboration networks involving reviewers and editorial board members from countries such as Malaysia, Australia, India, Philippines, Nigeria, Portugal, Spain, Sri Lanka, France, United Kingdom, Tanzania, Netherlands, Republic of Macedonia, United States, China, Canada as well as academics from prominent universities in Indonesia.
 This collaboration has enriched the quality of assessments and provided diverse perspectives in the peer review process, thereby enhancing the credibility of the journal.

 As the journal has progressed, significant changes have been made in its governance and publication appearance.
 Starting with Volume 2, Issue 2, the journal implemented changes to its article template and layout.
 While these changes were not major, they positively impacted the visual appearance and accessibility for readers.
 These modifications reflect the journal’s commitment to staying current with international trends and standards in scholarly publishing.